Palmetto Region Handbook

 7. Member Sanction for nonpayment of Club Fees:

 Clubs may request a sanction-suspension of USAV current and future membership on any member who has not paid club dues in full.
 Suspension prevents player in participating with any USAV club and will remain in force until dues are paid in full to club and club sends region a release.
 Keep in mind, we allow them to have due process, a committee reviews this to determine if region will place sanction.
-To remit, region requires the following: Deadline 8/15, you will get a response from region upon receiving.
+To remit, region requires the following: Hard Deadline 8/15, you will get a response from region upon receiving.

 A- Member Name